nkanderson/ECE510-challenges/PROJECT.md

 *Simulation in Questa showing the FSM in a MAC operation for a 64x64 matrix.*

 ![Simulation in Questa showing the full testbench](./lstm_autoencoder-v0.2.0/images/sim-full.PNG)
-*Simulation in Questa showing the complete testbench with 4x4, 32x32, and 64x64 matrix dimensions.
-Note, the unknown values on some signals are expected in this context.*
+*Simulation in Questa showing the complete testbench with 4x4, 32x32, and 64x64 matrix dimensions. **Note**: The unknown values visible on some signals are expected in this context.*

 ### Synthesis